megan-grug/Scotch-Funeral-Web/README.md

     This means the user can use their preferred method.
 Some people may prefer to send an email through their own email client rather than using the webform as it may be easier for them to keep records, and music industry professionals are approaching this in their professional capacity so this may be more important to them.
     Giving two options for getting in touch also means that if there is a problem with the web form for contacting the band, music industry professionals can still get in touch.

+**FUTURE PLANS**

+As well as fixing the outstanding bugs and validation errors, I would also like to develop and include the following further ideas in subsequent versions of this project.

+- Make the newsletter and contact forms work and send the data somewhere.
+- Add a call to action to encourage users to sign up to the newsletter on the homepage.
+The band did not currently feel this was necessary but their needs are likely to change in the future and I would like the site to develop to reflect this.
+- Add a Facebook button to the gig table to enable users to click 'attending' to the Facebook event for the gig.
+This would support the band's goals as it would give such users notification reminders that the gig was coming up, and also advertise to their friends that they are attending.
+These things in turn could increase attendance at the band's gigs.
+- I would also like to implement a custom illustrated background with interactive elements in order to make visiting the website feel fun and special for the users.
+Unfortunately, this is currently outside the scope of my skills but it is something which I am going to start researching.
+- In future, I would like to add a section for past gigs where setlists and photographs could be archived and visited by fans, however this is of low importance currently and therefore I have chosen not to implement it in this version of the project due to time constraints.
+- I would like to add a webshop where the band could sell merchandise and music.
+Unfortunately, this is something which is currently beyond my skills and knowledge.

 ## DEPLOYMENT